 Air Cleaners (Part Two)

-Generally, the term air cleaner refers to a standalone or single-unit air purifier.
-Their purpose is to clean the air in a single room or area.
-Standalone air cleaners use air purification technology, but also have an in-system filter.
-See why the terms are confusing?
+Generally, the term air cleaner most often refers to a standalone or single-unit air purifier.
+Their purpose is to clean the air in a single room.
+Standalone air cleaners utilize air purification technology, but also have an in-system air filter.
+See why the terms get confusing?